natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-16-day-fortyfour.markdown

 ![Hadar](/assets/blog_photos/190116/Hadar.jpg)

 As part of the training we needed to learn how to bring an unconscious person in the water back on board.
-Meet Ruth Lee - our manakin, held by Randy (upper left photo).
+Meet Ruth Lee - our manikin, held by Randy (upper left photo).
 She was tossed today many times in the water by Mike (upper right photo) so we could practice "saving" her using a winch (bottom photos).
 Poor Ruth.
 However, in the end, she will help save many lives.

 Thank you, Mike Burns, for sharing your expertise today (and tossing Ruth for us)!